MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 #### Adding a "downloading" progress indicator

 To provide an enhanced experience, developers can choose to provide a download progress indicator.
-The `codePush.sync()` method provides a different call back to make this possible.
+The `codePush.sync()` method provides a different callback to make this possible.

 ```javascript